 Social/Attention Needs: Dog Bonding

-Colors: Red, fawn, black, white, blue, brindle with or without white
+Colours: Red, fawn, black, white, blue, brindle with or without white

 Overall Grooming Needs: Low